The story of my tripawd life, told through pictures

 I suggest getting a really firm but supportive bed for your pup.
 Partly because we deserve it, and partly because we have a hard time moving around on really plush bedding after surgery.
 Many Tripawds suggest Big Barker beds, and I concur!
 They are a bit of an investment, but they are guaranteed to keep their 7inch foamy thickness for at least 10 years, and are cozy yet firm enough to appease fluffy bed nesters like myself.
 They’re even comfortable enough for you to share with your pup!
 Mommy and Daddy put one of my favorite thin blankets on top so I’d feel right at home (and yes, it is an NSYNC blanket, so what?), and they added a Big Barker waterproof liner in case of accidents or ooziness.

 You’ll also want some sort of sling to help us move around post-op.
 Not all dogs totally need it, but some of us are too nervous, uncomfortable, or confused to stand up, walk, or get positioned for potties after surgery.
 For the long-term, a solid harness (see Ruffwear) is a good idea, but a basic sling is better while sutures or staples are still in.
-Many Tripawds DIY this part by cutting a canvas grocery bag to fit (http://tripawds.com/2017/01/25/diy-tripawd-dog-sling/), but if you’re handy like Daddy and want something fashionable, you can make an ultra cute sling like mine!
+Many Tripawds DIY this part by cutting a canvas grocery bag to fit (https://tripawds.com/2017/01/25/diy-tripawd-dog-sling/), but if you’re handy like Daddy and want something fashionable, you can make an ultra cute sling like mine!

 #7.
 KNOW THE INS AND OUTS (OF YOUR PUP’S GI TRACT)